 - 3. Place the bucket on the ground with its bottom surface in contact with the ground. - 4.
-Place the blade on the ground. - 5.
-Set the lock lever to the "LOCK" position.
+Place the blade on the ground.

 3.15 Inspection requirements after completing operation

 Check the water temp. meter 1 and LED lamps on LCD monitor, and also check the residual quantity of fuel with the fuel meter 2.